 I see that a lot of people seem to say that, They really don’t “care” about what people think about them.
-But, run around taking selfies and try super hard to look real good.
+But, run around taking selfies and try super hard to look re good.
 Just downright pathetic.

 Some people come around saying that, how do you keep in touch with your friends? and stuff like.
 I basically don’t believe friends will be forever.
 Friends come and they go.
 If a friend is really worthy of engaging he’ll probably just call me.
 No bullshit in between.

-And there is this trend in the instagram circle for people to make their life look awesome.
-And describe to everyone who listens, how much of a unique-fucking-snowflake they are, how cool they’re “enjoying” their super-frikkin life.
+And there is this trend in the Instagram circle for people to make their life look awesome.
+And describe to everyone who listens, how much of a unique-fucking-snowflake they are, how cool they’re “enjoying” their super-frikkin’ life.
 It’s just a version of people trying to Super-conform.
 Which means they’re trying to outdo their rivals by doing what they’re doing.
-It sounds stupid, because it is.
+It sounds stupid because it is.

-Also by random factors, I stumbled upon this idea of dark patterns that exists in the tech world.
+Also by random factors, I stumbled upon this idea of dark patterns that exist in the tech world.
 Simply put, it’s those things that makes it super easy to subscribe to a thing and very hard to unsubscribe.
 The twisted ways in which the tech communities tie people to their products is very aggressive and more often than not pro insidious.

 My phone felt more like a tool than a reality hideaway.

 Just like any good decision it comes with its own caveats, though.
 I wasn’t able to keep myself updated with all the information sources I had.
 I filled the gap with RSS feeds and readers.
 They’re super useful and awesome.
 I depend on my whole information database on them.
-They’re practically more better and efficient than conventional sources.
+They’re practically better and efficient than conventional sources.

-Nowadays, I have a sly smirk everytime I see someone watching whatsapp stories or taking selfies, even though I try a lot not to.
+Nowadays, I have a sly smirk every time I see someone watching WhatsApp stories or taking selfies, even though I try a lot not to.
 But, hey it’s not my fault that people are pathetic.